luke-who/adl-cw/data/README.md

 ## ADL_DCASE_DATA

-This is the zip file of the DCASE 2016 dataset.
-Unzipped it has the following file format:
+This is the content of the [DCASE](http://dcase.community/challenge2017/download) dataset.
+Unzip it has the following contents of directories in a tree-like format:
 ```bash
 ADL_DCASE_DATA
 ├── development